TechHireWorkshops/Hosting-Projects/README.md

 	git commit -m "some comments here"
 	git push heroku master

-Once we've uploaded our projects, we usually need to configure then or initialize our database.
+Once we've uploaded our projects, we usually need to configure them or initialize our database.
 Depending on our language, we need to do different things.
 Check out these articles below for information on how to upload different languages to heroku.

 [Spring Boot](https://www.callicoder.com/deploy-host-spring-boot-apps-on-heroku/)
 [Rails](https://www.codecademy.com/articles/deploy-rails-to-heroku)